 Diseases of and injuries to the brain and nervous system represent a tremendous health problem for society.
 Stroke, for example, is the leading cause of disability in the United States, and one of the leading causes of death worldwide.
 Rapid diagnosis and early treatment are critical for improving outcomes.
-The Center for Neurologic Emergencies (CNE) at Massachusetts General Hospital aims to both generate new therapies and to educate frontline providers in early recognition and treatment.
+The Center for Neurologic Emergencies (CNE) at Massachusetts General Hospital aims to generate new diagnostic tools and new therapies, to study and improve delivery of acute care, and to educate frontline providers in early recognition and treatment.

 - To perform early stage research and clinical trials, to bring new therapies to the bedside and improve outcomes